LiftUX/IssuePress/readme.md

 The plugin creates a page template that loads a backbone app that interacts with the github v3 api.

+## Note On Composer deps

+*You shouldn't ever need to edit anything in the `/vendor/` directory, use the [composter](http://getcomposer.org/) cli to update these packages should it be required. *

 ### Request flow